NaturalHiggsMass/HiggsMassMC/MadGraph/Analysis/README.md

 .x ChainBins.C
 ```

-# Estimate Rate of Higgs and Background for 3000 fb-1:
+# Estimate Rate of Higgs and Background for 3000 fb-1 and produce bg+signal for paper:

 ```
 root.exe -b